ullibniss/INNO-Networks-Engineering/INR_2nd_lab_Fedorov_Alexey.md

 ## 3.2 Access the Web's http page using IPv6 from Admin while capturing the traffic again.
 Can you see the difference?
 What's the difference in packages?
 Explain.

-I start capture.
+I started the capture.
 Let's access the page.

 ![image](https://github.com/user-attachments/assets/e729a96a-cad2-4fa1-a568-ff52b1360593)

 ![image](https://github.com/user-attachments/assets/d6324b6a-316b-43e1-93ff-ae4b8738a02a)

-In this scenario, we observe that both the Source and Destination addresses are expressed in IPv6 format (16 bytes).
+In this scenario, we observe that both the source and destination addresses are expressed in IPv6 format (16 bytes).
 Additionally, the ICMPv6 protocol is used for Neighbor Advertisement.
-Moreover the length of the IPv6 packet is shorter compared to IPv4.
-This is because of absence of fields that are present in IPv4 packets.
+Moreover, the length of the IPv6 packet is shorter compared to IPv4 due to the absence of fields that are present in IPv4 packets.

 ## 3.3 Practice in IPv6 addresses compressing and decompressing.
 Write your used IPv6 addresses both in full and compact mode.
 Provide the calculation chain.